DomFord/ccgr-website/content/authors/Elias Najarro/_index.md

 highlight_name: false
 ---

-Elias Najarro is a research assistant at the Robotics, Evolution and Art Laboratory (REAL) Group of Digital Design department at IT University of Copenhagen, Denmark.
+Elias Najarro is a PhD student at the Robotics, Evolution and Art Laboratory (REAL) Group of Digital Design department at IT University of Copenhagen, Denmark.

 <!-- He's currently working on neuro-inspired meta-learning and Open-Endedness. -->